microsoft/fluentui/rfcs/convergence/authoring-stories.md

 ### 9. default story

-1. Every documented component must have a story called `Default`, which supports [Controls](https://storybook.js.org/docs/react/essentials/controls).
-This will be the first story in Storybook nav tree.
+1. Every documented component must have a story called `Default`.
+This story must support manipulation with [Controls](https://storybook.js.org/docs/react/essentials/controls).
+Ordering of stories will be set up, so this would be the first story in Storybook nav tree.

 ### 10. design of stories